Preparing the project defence

 The deadline for delivering the projects and supervisors’ reports is two weeks before the defence day.
 Thesis supervisors have to send the report to the administrative staff in charge of the doctorate program ([email protected]).

-• 1st of June: Public defence of thesis projects.
+• 4 and 5 June: Public defence of thesis projects.

 Please note that dates are subject to change due to the availability of the members of the evaluation committee (these are only approximate dates).
 You will receive a confirmation e-mail with the final dates for the presentations.